-- (1) Insurers must pay for medical services at the provider's usual fee or according to the fee schedule, whichever is less, unless otherwise provided by contract or fee discount agreement permitted by these rules. - (2) If a billed service is not covered by a contract permitted by these rules or the fee schedule, then the insurer must pay for the medical services at the provider's usual fee.
-When there is no maximum payment established by the fee schedule, an insurer may challenge the reasonableness of a provider's billing on a case by case basis by asking the director to review the billing under OAR 436-009-0008.
-If the director determines the amount billed is unreasonable, the director may establish a different fee to be paid to the provider based on at least one of, but not limited to, the following: reasonableness, the usual fees of similar providers, the services provided in the specific case, fees for similar services in similar geographic regions, and any extenuating circumstances. - (3)(a) When using RBRVS, the total RVU is determined by reference to the appropriate CPT® code and by adding the values of the Physician work RVU, Year 2009 transitional non-facility PE RVU or Year 2009 transitional facility PE RVU, and Malpractice RVU.
-The PE RVU is determined by the location where the procedure is performed: If the procedure is performed inside the medical service provider's office, use Year 2009 transitional non-facility PE RVUs column; if the procedure is performed outside the medical service provider's office, use Year 2009 transitional facility PE RVUs column.
-Use the global column to identify the follow up days when applicable.
-For all outpatient therapy services (physical therapy, occupational therapy, and speech language pathology), use the Physician work RVUs, Year 2009 transitional non-facility PE RVUs, and Malpractice RVUs columns. - (b) When an Oregon Specific Code is assigned, the RVU for multidisciplinary program services is found in OAR 436-009-0060(5), or for other services in OAR 436-009-0070 (13). - (c) When using the American Society of Anesthesiologists Relative Value Guide, a basic unit value is determined by reference to the appropriate Anesthesia code.
-The anesthesia value includes the basic unit value, time units, and modifying units. - (4) Payment according to the fee schedule must be determined by multiplying the assigned RVU or basic unit value by the applicable conversion factor.
-Where the code is designated by an RVU of "0.00" or IC (individual consideration) for Anesthesia codes, the insurer must pay the provider's usual fee.
+- (1) Unless otherwise provided by contract or fee discount agreement permitted by these rules, insurers must pay for medical services the lesser of: - (a) The maximum allowable payment amount for CPT[®] codes and Oregon Specific Codes listed in Appendix B of these rules; or - (b) The provider's usual fee. - (2) The insurer must pay the provider's usual fee when: - (a) Appendix B does not establish a maximum payment amount and the code is designated "as billed"; - (b) The fee schedule does not establish a fixed, maximum payment amount (e.g., medical supplies); or - (c) The service is not covered by the fee schedule (e.g., dental or ambulance services). - (3) For services payable under subsection (2) of this rule or for hospital outpatient charges, an insurer may challenge the reasonableness of a provider's billing on a case by case basis by asking the director to review the billing under OAR 436-009-0008.
+If the director determines the amount billed is unreasonable, the director may establish a different fee to be paid to the provider based on at least one of, but not limited to, the following: reasonableness, the usual fees of similar providers, the services provided in the specific case, fees for similar services in similar geographic regions, and any extenuating circumstances. - (4)(a) When using Appendix B for calculating payment for CPT® codes, the maximum allowable payment column is determined by the location where the procedure is performed: If the procedure is performed inside the medical service provider's office, use the Non-Facility Maximum column; if the procedure is performed outside the medical service provider's office, use the Facility Maximum column.
+Use the Global Days column to identify the follow up days when applicable.
+For all outpatient therapy services (physical therapy, occupational therapy, and speech language pathology), use the Non-Facility Maximum column. - (b) When an Oregon Specific Code is assigned, the maximum allowable payment for multidisciplinary program and other services is found at the end of Appendix B, and in OAR 436-009-0060(5) and OAR 436-009-0070(12). - (c) When using the American Society of Anesthesiologists Relative Value Guide, a basic unit value is determined by reference to the appropriate Anesthesia code.
+The anesthesia value includes the basic unit value, time units, and modifying units.
+When the Anesthesia code is designated by IC (individual consideration), the insurer must pay the provider's usual fee.